JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Chana Joffe-Walt, “Act One: My Secret Public Plan" in "The Problem We All Live With - Part Two,” This American Life, August 7, 2015, listen to the audio <https://www.thisamericanlife.org/563/the-problem-we-all-live-with-part-two> and/or read the transcript <https://www.thisamericanlife.org/563/transcript>.
 Discussion leader 1: Sophia.
 - Mira Debs, *Diverse Families, Desirable Schools: Public Montessori in the Era of School Choice* (Harvard Education Press, 2019).
 Read preface and chapter 4 in Moodle.
 Discussion leader 2: Victoria.
 - Jack Dougherty and co-authors, “School Information, Parental Decisions, and the Digital Divide: The SmartChoices Project in Hartford, Connecticut,” in Educational Delusions?
 Why Choice Can Deepen Inequality and How to Make Schools Fair, ed.
 Gary Orfield and Erica Frankenberg (Berkeley: University of California Press, 2013), 219–37, in Moodle.
-- In class: Screencast of the SmartChoices search tool (2008-2014), <http://commons.trincoll.edu/cssp/smartchoices/>
+- In class: How does the public school choice lottery work?
+Simulation of the public school choice lottery and pressures of meeting magnet school funding goals.

 ### Thur 17 Feb
 - What does it mean to disaggregate data?
 Why is it controversial?